Bala Bredin: Early life

 Bredin was born at Peshawar on the North West Frontier of British India on 28 March 1916.
 Bredin was the second son of Lieutenant-Colonel A. Bredin, of the Indian Army.
 He was educated at King's School, Canterbury, and at the Royal Military College, Sandhurst.
 It was at Sandhurst that Bredin acquired the nickname Bala.
 This was the name of a fort in Peshawar as well as a racehorse owned by the Aga Khan.
 After graduating from Sandhurst, Bredin was commissioned into the Royal Ulster Rifles in 1936.
 He deployed with the regiment to Palestine where he was quartered in a village called Bala.

 Military career

 Palestine

 During the 1936–1939 Arab revolt in Palestine Bredin was a subaltern with the 2nd Royal Ulster Rifles in Upper Galilee.
 The Army was charged with protecting Jewish settlements and tracking down Arab insurgents.
 Bredin took part in counter-insurgency with Major Orde Wingate's Special Night Squads.
 He was awarded the Military Cross in a clash at a notorious ambush point on the Tulkarm-Nablus road, in April 1938, and a Bar to the award a month later in a similar action.
 The citation recorded that, "he had already proved adept at this work which is both arduous and dangerous".
 He was also mentioned in dispatches for his services in Palestine.

+Bredin carried out a number of atrocities during the revolt in Palestine.
+He killed every 15th man, three in total, in one village that failed to produce rifles.
+On the way to Daburiyya after the Tiberias massacre, Bredin and his men encountered a Palestinian man riding his bicycle, whom Bredin shot.
+At Kfar Hittim, he executed three prisoners brought to him by Jews, proclaiming:'"In the name of the King of England, I find you guilty of murder and sentence you to death'. … He immediately ordered the English soldiers to carry out the sentence, and they shot the Arabs on the spot.'
+In this, Bridden [sic] was following in the practices of Wingate."